 It can be confusing to fill out the form due to the front side of the form having two sides.
 One side says “Your Information” and the other side says “Other Party’s Information”.
 The DPS states that you must fill out both sides of the form with as much information as you have available.
 Any information not provided at the time of the accident will probably be available on the Alabama Uniform Traffic Accident Report (also known as a Crash Report).

-You do not need to send the Crash Report that you receive from the police in with your SR13 form.
-You also do not need to send in damage estimates or any other attachments in with the SR-13 unless the accident occurred on Private Property.
+You do not need to send the Crash Report that you receive from the police in with your SR-13 form.
+You also do not need to send in damage estimates or any other attachments in with the SR-13 unless the accident occurred on private property.

 In certain situations, a driver’s license will be suspended for failure to file an SR-13.
-Usually, the person who is at-fault in the accident is the only one to get suspended.
+Usually, the person who is at fault in the accident is the only one to get suspended.

 It normally takes between 30-45 days to process the SR-13.
-If the AL DPS does not receive the SR-13 and your insurance information is required, they will mail you a notice requesting your insurance information.
+If the Alabama DPS does not receive the SR-13 and your insurance information is required, they will mail you a notice requesting your insurance information.
 You have 30 days to return this information before your license will be suspended.